ringlander-apps/dev-connector-mevn-backend/README.md

 # dev-connector-mevn-backend
 ## Introduction
 Welcome to the dev-connector-mevn-backend repo.
-This repos is built following the Udemy course:
+This repos is built whilst following the Udemy course:

 **"MERN Stack Front To Back"**: